 Are you looking for a new cocktail for the New Year?
 Ginger pear martinis are my current favorite.
 They are made with just three ingredients: Absolut Pear Vodka, King’s Ginger Liqueur, and Kevita Lemon Ginger Sparkling Probiotic drink.

 This recipe was inspired by one I found several years ago in the Colorado Springs Gazette newspaper, courtesy of the Broadmoor Hotel.
 It contained pear vodka, ginger liqueur, fresh-squeezed lemon juice, apple juice, and ginger simple syrup, which was made from sugar, water, and fresh ginger.
 It was really tasty, but a bit time consuming to peel and slice the ginger, boil it in the water and sugar, let it cool to room temperature, and strain.
 I suppose this is no big deal to make in the Broadmoor’s 50-butt kitchen — after all, it is one of only two Forbes five-star resorts in Colorado — but it was more than I wanted to do in my one-butt kitchen.

 I tried several variations, including substituting a mixture of one part store-bought ginger syrup and one part water for the ginger simple syrup.
-It was good, but still a took 15 minutes to make.
+It was good but took 15 minutes to make.
 When I noticed the lemon ginger probiotic drink at the grocery store, I decided to try it.
 Since it’s a probiotic, it’s kind of a health food drink, right?
 That’s an added benefit!
 (Don’t google it; I don’t want to know if the alcohol renders the probiotic ineffective.)

-It’s much easier to make — prep time went from 1 hour to 2 minutes — and it’s just as tasty.
+These revised ginger pear martinis are much easier to make — prep time went from 1 hour to 2 minutes — and they’re just as tasty.
 Plus that, I can make one drink at a time instead of a whole batch.

 Preparation time: 2 minutes Total time: 2 minutes